 EASY TO FOLLOW

 Instrument setup, broken down into simple steps.
 One after the other.

 No messing about.
 Just follow along from start to finish.

 Get your guitar or bass playing great and have some fun along the way.

 Each Sketchy Setups has only the information you need for your guitar or bass.

-Each Sketchy Setups guide is a hand-drawn, easy-to-follow, ebook that will steer you through the setup process just for a particular instrument.
+Each Sketchy Setups guide is an easy-to-follow ebook that will steer you through the setup process just for a particular instrument.

-Why read about Strat trems when you're setting up a Tele?
+Why read about a Strat tremolo when you're setting up a Tele?
 Each Sketchy Setups has focussed and simple steps for one type of instrument.

 Concentrated Experience, easily digestible

 Years of setup experience, concentrated down into short, easy to follow guides.